Everything you need to know about starting a business in France

 Step 1: Compose your Articles of Association

-Your Articles of Association are very important for the running of your company, as they set out how the company functions, as well as how the associates relate to one another.
+Your Articles of Association are very important for the running of your company as they set out how the company functions, as well as how the associates relate to one another.

-It is every bit a formal document, set out as a series of articles.
+It's a formal document, set out as a series of articles.
 And in order for it to carry legal weight, it has to include some vital legal mentions, such as:

 - the full legal names of the associates;